vinay01joshi/node-to-do-app/README.md

 # node-to-do-app
-A todo app on node js
+A todo app on node js version 6.0.x.x